Flow equation approach to singular stochastic PDEs: Taylor polynomial and remainder

-\begin{rem} Note that the map $\fX^a_\ro$ treats space and time on equal footing and can be used to build the solution theory for both elliptic an parabolic equations.
+\begin{rem} Note that the map $\fX^a_\ro$ treats space and time on equal footing and can be used to build the solution theory for both elliptic and parabolic equations.
 By the above theorem we have